Kingdom of Finland

 During the Finnish Civil War of 1918, Finnish Reds on friendly terms with Soviet Russia fought Finnish Whites who allied with the German Empire.
-Direct aid from the German Baltic Sea Division aided the Whites who won the war.
+Direct aid from the German Baltic Sea Division helped the Whites win the war.
 The provisional government established after the Grand Duchy of Finland's declaration of independence leaned heavily toward the Finnish right and included a number of monarchists.
 The parliament drew up plans to create a Finnish monarchy on the legal theory that the Swedish Constitution of 1772 was still in effect, but there had been an extended interregnum with no monarch on the throne.
-Prince Frederick Charles of Hesse was elected to the throne of Finland on 9 October 1918 by the Finnish parliament, but he never took the position nor traveled to Finland.
-Soon after the election, Finnish leaders as well as the population belatedly came to understand the grave situation their German allies were in, and the wisdom of electing a German prince their new leader as Germany was about to lose World War I was called into question.
-Germany itself became a republic and deposed Kaiser Wilhelm II, and signed an armistice with the Allies in November.
-The victorious Western powers informed the Finnish government that the independence of Finland would only be recognized if it abandoned its alliance with Germany.
-As a result, in December 1918 Frederick Charles renounced the throne and the Baltic Sea Division withdrew from Finland.
+Prince Friedrich Karl of Hesse was elected to the throne of Finland on 9 October 1918 by the Finnish parliament, but he never took the position nor traveled to Finland.
+Soon after the election, Finnish leaders as well as the population belatedly came to understand the grave situation their German allies were in, and the wisdom of electing a German prince as monarch as Germany was about to lose World War I was called into question.
+Germany itself became a republic, deposed Kaiser Wilhelm II and signed an armistice with the Allies in November.
+The victorious powers informed the Finnish government that the independence of Finland would only be recognized if it abandoned its alliance with Germany.
+As a result, Friedrich Karl renounced the throne in December and the Baltic Sea Division withdrew from Finland.
 In the March 1919 election, with the Finnish left and socialists able to vote, republicans won a crushing victory.
 Finland's status as a republic was confirmed in the Finnish Constitution of 1919.